yccheok/investing.jstock.co/content/investing/index.md

 ## Where is dividends paid?

-If you own a company that pays dividend in your Live Investing Account, these funds will be paid into your account.
+In your Live Investing Account, if you own a company that pays dividend, these funds will be paid into your account.
 Once deposited, you can decide what to do with these funds - reinvest back into new investments, keep them in cash in your account or withdraw the money.